flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 browsers and the DOM, etc.

 Specialized resources are built on top of more general-purpose resources.
+(You might call these specialized resources _services_ or _components_.)
 We start with hardware and build virtual resources on top.
 For example, with storage the OS starts with disks and memory and creates the filesystem as a (virtual) storage resource on top.
 Databases like Postgres use the filesystem to create another